 The following lists of names of wartime RNZAF Personnel have been compiled by historian Dave Homewood.
-The list of No. 30 Squadron and Servicing Unit personnel are based on a list supplied by Mr Wally Ingham but it has been expanded upon with additional names, corrections, service numbers and more details of dates of death.
+The list of No. 30 Squadron and Servicing Unit personnel are based on a list supplied by the late Mr Wally Ingham but it has been expanded upon with additional names, corrections, service numbers and more details of dates of death.

 The list of No. 31 Squadron aircrew was supplied by former Avenger pilot Leyton Stephenson of Blenheim, and details have been expanded upon where possible.
 Any further names of aircrew and ground staff who worked on this squadorn would be appreciated please.